Ri-shi/Ri-shi.github.io/_posts/2024-08-18-inversion-of-control.md

 Enter the other name for Dependency Inversion...Inversion Of Control.

 I lie here a bit.
 Rather than a synonymic term, Inversion of Control is to Dependency Inversion, what the ocean is to a sea.
-A bit of history, [Martin Fowler popularized the term in his blog](https://martinfowler.com/articles/injection.html) around 2004, along with creating the **Dependency Injection PATTERN**.
+A bit of history, [Martin Fowler popularized the term in his blog](https://martinfowler.com/articles/injection.html) around 2004, along with outlining the **Dependency Injection PATTERN**.
 He 'concretised' the IoC principle by making it tangible to a real use case - the management of dependencies.

 Re-enter *Dependency Inversion*.
 This became a semi-concrete term for inverting control of dependencies.
 Since Dependency Management is where the IoC principle (arguable) is the most useful and tangible, the name has become popularized into a synonym for IoC (I suspect to complete the acronym 'SOLID', which I actually appreciate tbh.
 The word 'SOLII' sounds a bit flimsy imo).